Witsacco/ImageMaze/README.rst

 * Load the wall textures for the maze on page load (but hidden) so that the user doesn't "lose time" when first starting the maze.
-* Allow "Enter" to advance to the next level.
 * If the user doesn't type any guesses for 10 seconds, prompt them to just start typing to guess the word!
 * Make it clearer that the gold blocks are the end of the maze.
 Maybe there's an